schorts99/shared-kernel/README.md

 - **ArrayValue**
 - **ObjectValue**

+### 🔄 Converters
+- **RemoteFileToBase64:** Utility for converting remote files (via URL) into base64-encoded strings.
+Accepts a URL and returns a base64 representation using an injected `HTTPProvider`, enabling infrastructure-agnostic file transformation.
+Useful for image uploads, previews, and binary transport across domains.

 Each value object enforces domain constraints and immutability, ensuring correctness at the boundary of your system.

 ## 🧠 Philosophy